 Lutheran Services in America

-Please contact Laura McDaniel, Director of Development and Outreach, 336.538.1536 or email@example.com, to inquire about opportunities for funding or collaboration.
+Please contact Laura McDaniel, Director of Resident and Community Resources, 336.538.1536 or email@example.com, to inquire about opportunities for funding or collaboration.

 Twin Lakes Community began as a legacy of the family of Wade and Agnes Coble.
 As members of Macedonia Evangelical Lutheran Church, the Cobles left a bequest of $3.5 million to the church to establish health services for the elderly in Alamance County.
 As Twin Lakes has grown our mission and vision have stayed the same: to provide excellent and compassionate service.